sudeep71/RNA_Seq_Tutorial/docs/06_trimming.rst

-Now try to gzip the R2 file.
+Now try to gzip the trimmed R2 file.